MRtrix3/mrtrix3/docs/getting_started/scripts/labelsgmfix.rst

 - *parc*: The input FreeSurfer parcellation image
 - *t1*: The T1 image to be provided to FIRST
-- *config*: Either the FreeSurfer lookup table (if the input parcellation image is directly from FreeSurfer), or the connectome configuration file (if the parcellation image has been modified using the labelconfig command)
+- *config*: The lookup table file that the parcellated image is based on
 - *output*: The output parcellation image

 Description